nedbat/coveragepy/doc/api.rst

     cov.html_report()

+Any of the methods can raise specialized exceptions described in :ref:`api_exceptions`.

 Coverage.py supports plugins that can change its behavior, to collect information from non-Python files, or to perform complex configuration.
 See :ref:`api_plugin` for details.